 I originally made this sauce to go with our Southwestern Pinto and Rice Balls.
 The family loved it so much that I have made it twice more already.
 As soon as my husband tasted it, he immediately requested that we make Burrito Bowls to eat with this sauce the following night.

 This recipe doubles nicely, simply adjust the heat as desired.
-Take note that the heat in this sauce will increase a LOT after resting in the refrigerator for a day or two.
-So, do not make a great deal more than you will be able to eat within that time frame.
+Take note that the heat in this sauce will increase a good bit after resting in the refrigerator for a day or two.
+So, you might not want to make much more than you will be able to eat within that time frame.

 - 1/4 cup sour cream